Pavel-Durov/blog/src/go-cli/README.md

-# Building GO Cli app
+# Cross Platform CLI application with GO and Cobra

 ## Abstract

-We will cover the process and the involved components of building a CLI application using Go programming languages.
-We will cover the libraries we use, directory structure, configuration files and project structure.
+This article will cover the process and components of building a **Command-line interpreter (CLI)** application using the GO programming language.
+We will cover the required libraries, directory structure, configuration files, testing, and Cross-Platform build process.

-## What are CLI applications
+## Command-line interpreter (CLI)

+First, let's define what **CLI** is.
+As the title suggests, **CLI** is a [Command-Line Interface](https://en.wikipedia.org/wiki/Command-line_interface) [1]. **CLI** application receiver receives input from its user, do some computational tasks and provides an output.
+Compared to a [**Graphical User Interface (GUI)**](https://en.wikipedia.org/wiki/Graphical_user_interface) [2], **CLI** applications require fewer system resources since its input is provided in text format, and no graphics are involved.

+One of the cool things (in my opinion) about **CLI** applications is that when designed with composition in mind, having a well-defined In/Out interface.
+These applications can be wired together (similar to function composition) as one solution.

+Enough with the intro; let's write some code!

+## Cross-Platform

+[Cross-Platform](https://en.wikipedia.org/wiki/Cross-platform_software)[5] applications are applications that are designed to work on more than one computing platform.
+For example, we can build the same software but run it on Linux, Windows and Android devices.
+These applications are also referred to as multi-platform, platform-agnostic software, or platform-independent.

+The idea is very cool.
+Cause who wants to maintain more software than needed?
+But it also needs to be considered in the software design.
+Cross-Platform applications need to take into consideration things like filesystem or any Operatic System (IS) specifics.

+We will see examples of such considerations in the sessions below 👇.

-## Start the project
+## **CLI** project setup

-I am using go version 1.19:
+For this demo, I am going to use GO version 1.19.

+And we're going to use [Cobra](https://cobra.dev/) [3] **CLI** framework.
+Cobra is a very powerful, extendable and delightful framework to work with.
+You won't regret it, I promise 😶!

 ```shell
 $ go version